 - Professional résumé

 - Unofficial transcripts

-For a detailed list of requirements for admission into our graduate programs, including requirements for international students, please visit our requirements page here.
+For a detailed list of requirements for admission into our graduate programs, including requirements for international students, please visit our Graduate Admissions Information page.

 Prerequisite: BUS 5000.
 The course covers the use of financial and managerial accounting concepts applied for analysis, problem solving and decision-making in corporations.
 Topics include financial statement analysis, project and product analysis, internal control, accounting ethics, and corporate governance.

 Pre req: BUS 5000 Application of theories of leadership and organizational behavior; development of negotiation skills.

 Prerequisite: BUS 5000.
 Investigates marketing imperatives, principles, and philosophy in a dynamic global environment.
 Emphasizing the process of selectivity and concentration, customer value, differential advantage, and integration when developing marketing plans and strategy.

 Prerequisite: BUS 5000 Foundations of Business Administration.
 Concepts of managerial finance, portfolio theory, multinational financial management and financial institutions.
 Topics include financial statement analysis, capital budgeting, mergers and acquisitions, portfolio analysis, asset pricing, management of financial intermediaries, and risk management.